 Real food hot nacho cheese sauce with no junk!
-A dairy free cheese sauce that will have you wanting more….even if you CAN have dairy!
+A dairy free dip that will have you wanting more….even if you CAN have dairy!

 A couple of times in her short life, my daughter had the ‘pleasure’ of partaking in one this country’s nastiest creations: powdered, fake nacho cheese sauce.